efarraro/krumit/_abilities/Harvest.md

 ---

 EN_name: "Harvest"
-EN_description: "Your attack is increased by 3 and has Lifesteal equal to the total damage.
+EN_description: "Your 🔸 is increased by 3 and has Lifesteal equal to the total damage.
 Exhaust"
 EN_flavor: "Ripe is the crop.
 The harvest is nigh.
 Red is the drop.